keikai/dev-ref/readme.md

 ### Jetty
 `mvn jetty:run`

+It starts faster than Tomcat, but JSP/JSF doesn't work.

 ## No Maven installed yet
 Run the Maven wrapper below which will download everything needed for you during starting up: